Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 );
 ```

-Note that Eppo is designed around a unified API for feature gates, experiments, and mutually exclusive layers.
-This makes it very easy to turn a flag into an experiment or vice versa, all without having to do a code release.
+Note that Eppo uses a unified API for feature gates, experiments, and mutually exclusive layers.
+This makes it easy to turn a flag into an experiment or vice versa without having to do a code release.

 The `getStringAssignment` function takes four inputs to assign a variation: